This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 How Does Hyperbaric Oxygen Therapy Help Children With Cerebral Palsy?

 The study of HBOT therapy in children with cerebral palsy currently has mixed results.
-Yet, many healthcare providers feel that it will be the future of cerebral palsy treatment.
+It shows enough potential to continue studying it as a future cerebral palsy treatment.

 Before treatment, nurse Jane Dean of Alder Hey Hospital said that Andrew was in dire condition after having surgery to correct a problem with one of his testicles.
 Using HBOT, although still novel at the time, was their last hope.